-1. Introduction & Background
+1. Introduction &

+Background

-Regional context 1.1.
-The Gisborne township is located 55 kilometres from the Melbourne city centre and includes the settlements of Gisborne and New Gisborne.
+1.1.
+Regional Context The Gisborne township is located 55 kilometres from the Melbourne city centre and includes the settlements of Gisborne and New Gisborne.
 Gisborne is located at the southern end of the Macedon Ranges Shire which sits within the periurban region of metropolitan Melbourne.
 This region acts as an interface between city and country, and falls within the social and economic influence of metropolitan Melbourne while being predominantly KYNETON rural in character.
-MACEDON RANGES SHIRE WOODEND ROMSEY GISBORNE SUNBURY BRIMBAN SUNSHINE MELBOURNE CITY OF WYNDHAM
+MACEDON RANGES SHIRE WOODEND ROMSEY GISBORNE SUNBURY CITY OF MELTON SHIRE BRIMBAN SUNSHINE MELBOURNE CITYOF WYNDHAM